 "You can express your emotions, you can show your children that you have sadness, but then you need to be able to take care of them and take care of yourself separately," she adds.

 Whether or not children are in the picture, there are practical and legal steps you should take to prepare for a divorce.
-It might not be easy, but it's possible to move forward in a positive way that allows you to not only survive but to thrive.
+It might not be easy, but it's possible to start over after divorce in a positive way that allows you to not only survive but to thrive.